 I’ve been an endurance athlete for more than 20 years.
-I started my long journey as an athlete when I got into running cross-country and track in high-school.
-I never showed any particular promise early on, but loved the experience and growth I experienced as an athlete.
-I fell in love with learning about the human body, the brain, and how they work together to contribute to our experience as athletes and as humans.
+I started my journey as an athlete when I got into running cross-country and track in high-school.
+I didn’t show anything spectacular early on, but loved the experience and growth I experienced as an athlete.
+I fell in love with training, learning about the human body, and working to become the best athlete I could become.
+Now I help others do the same.

-I offer guidance in training planning, workouts, nutrition, hydration, sleep, mental practices, and mindfulness practices to help give people some insights and perspective that can help them perform better as athletes and experience life better as humans.
+I offer guidance in training planning, workouts, nutrition, hydration, sleep, mental practices, and mindfulness practices to help give people perform their best as athletes and have a good time doing it.

 - dozens of race category upgrades

 - dozens of podium appearances and race wins

 - >10% power increases across all energy systems